PercentBoat4164/Illumination-Engine/index.md

 Crystal Engine is a cross-platform game development engine that is written in C++ that works on Windows and Linux.

+We hope to add macOS compatibility to the game engine in the coming months.

 ## Getting Started

 To get started, you will need a few packages.
 Also, make sure that you are using your favorite IDE.

+Here is a list of a few packages that you will need to download for linux:

+    sudo apt install cmake, c++-9, python3

+Those are a few of the packages that Linux users will need to download.

+Next, Windows:

 ## Build